single-cell-data/SOMA/abstract_specification.md

 SOMA objects are open for **exclusively** reading or writing.
 When a SOMA object is open for writing, only metadata, the schema, and information directly derived from the schema may be read.
-Additionally, for Collection objects, the members of the collection are also accessible when the collection is open in write mode.
+Additionally, for collection objects, the members of the collection are also accessible when the collection is open in write mode.
 For example:

 ```
 writable_collection = soma_impl.open('file:///some/collection', 'w')
 dataframe = writable_collection['dataframe']  # OK
 dataframe.schema  # OK
-dataframe.read(...)  # This is NOT allowed and will cause an error.
+dataframe.read(...)  # This is forbidden and will cause an error.
 dataframe.metadata['soma_type']  # OK
 writable_collection.add_new_collection('new_sub_collection')  # OK